 For 3D simulations the flow equations are discretized using a finite volume method with a shock-capturing scheme where the interface fluxes are calculated using an approximate Riemann solver.
-For the Navier-Stokes equations the HLLC Riemann solver (Toro et al. (1994)) is applied while for the shallow water equations the Roe's scheme (Roe (1981)) is applied.
+Here the HLLC Riemann solver (Toro et al. (1994)) is applied.
 The shock-capturing scheme enables robust and stable simulation of flows involving shocks or discontinuities such as bores and hydraulic jumps.